openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 1. **Choose your target.** Choosing targets and determining range for boon invocations is identical to the process for damaging attacks, including multi-targeting options.
 If you later sustain this boon, that use of the sustain action persists the boon for all targets affected by the original invocation.
 1. **Roll to invoke.** Make an action roll using the appropriate attribute, as determined by the [boon descriptions](#boons-list).
 1. **Determine power level.** Some boons only possess a single power level, while others can be invoked at multiple power levels.
-Use the Boon Challenge Rating Table to determine the highest power level at which
+Use the Boon Challenge Rating Table to determine the highest power level at which you can invoke the boon based on your action roll.

-<div class="bane-boon-entry"></div>

-___
--
--
--
--
-  ___
-     you can invoke the boon based on your action roll.
 Regardless of your roll, you cannot invoke a boon at a power level greater than the attribute you are using to invoke the boon.
 If you fail to meet the Challenge Rating of your boon's lowest power level, your invocation fails.

 ___